Thanks for dropping in on my unbiased AZ Millionaire Method review!

 OK, so now you know you’re NOT gonna get your hands on some “miracle money-making” system – what do you actually get, huh?

-Once you’ve entered your info, submitted the $37 payment, and dodged the $100s worth of upsells like a bullet, you arrive at a dashboard area.
+Once you’ve entered your info, submitted the $37 payment, and dodged the upsells like a bullet, you arrive at a dashboard area.